Grilled Chicken with Cantaloupe Salsa

 Always check your grilled chicken to make sure it reaches 165 F˚ with a meat thermometer.

-Then let the chicken rest for a few minutes and top it generously with the cantaloupe salsa!
+Then let the grilled chicken rest for a few minutes and top it generously with the cantaloupe salsa!
 How fresh and delicious does this look?!

-Had to try a bite right a way, of course!
+Had to try a bite right away, of course!

 If you’re looking for something fresh and delicious to make this summer, add this to the list!